brentjColoS/server-based_tic-tac-toe/README.md

 4. **Quit**
    - **Type**: `quit`
    - **Example**: `{"type": "quit"}`
    - **Response**: A notification message indicating that the client has left the game.
+The server resets the game board and disconnects all players.

-5. **State**
+5. **Reset**
-   - **Type**: `state`
+   - **Type**: `reset`
-   - **Response**: Sends the current game state to all clients, including the board and which player's turn it is.
+   - **Response**: The server announces that the game has been reset and provides a fresh game board.

 6. **Win**
    - **Type**: `win`
    - **Message Field**: `message` (indicating that a player has won the game)
    - **Example**: `{"type": "win", "message": "Player X wins!"}`
    - **Response**: A notification announcing the winner.
+The game resets after a win.

 7. **Draw**
    - **Type**: `draw`
    - **Message Field**: `message` (indicating that the game has ended in a draw)
    - **Example**: `{"type": "draw", "message": "It's a draw!"}`
    - **Response**: A notification announcing that the game is a draw.
+The game resets after a draw.

+8. **Reassign**
+   - **Type**: `reassign`
+   - **Fields**: `client_id` (new player ID), `player_symbol` (new symbol, e.g., "X")
+   - **Example**: `{"type": "reassign", "client_id": "player_1", "player_symbol": "X"}`
+   - **Response**: Updates the client and server with the reassigned player information.

 ### Connection Management
-- The server maintains a list of connected clients and their associated game states.
+- The server tracks all connected clients and their roles ("X" or "O").
-- Each player is assigned a unique identifier ("X" or "O") to manage turns and moves.
-- The game ensures that only the current player can make a move.
-Players take turns, and the server tracks whose turn it is.
+- If one client disconnects, the other client is also disconnected, and the board resets for new players to join.

 ### Game State Management
-- The server tracks the game board (3x3 grid) and updates it with each move.
+- The server maintains a 3x3 game board and updates it with each move.
-- If a player wins (by getting three in a row horizontally, vertically, or diagonally), the server announces the winner.
-- If the game ends in a draw (no empty spaces left and no winner), the server announces a draw.
+- After a win or draw, the game resets to a fresh state.

 ### Turn Management
-- Players take turns making moves, which are synchronized across all clients.
-Each player must wait for their turn to make a move.
-- The server manages whose turn it is and updates the game state accordingly.
+- The server manages whose turn it is and ensures only the current player can make a move.

-### User Interface
-- The server sends regular updates to the clients, including the current game board, whose turn it is, and any game outcomes (win or draw).
-- The client displays the game board and prompts the player for their next move (in the form of row and column coordinates).
-- Players are notified when the game ends, either with a win or a draw, and are given the option to start a new game or quit.
+- If a player attempts an invalid move (e.g., placing on a taken spot), the client prompts the player to try again.

 ### Example of Communication Flow:
-1. **Client A** connects to the server and sends a `join` message.
+1. **Client A** connects to the server and is assigned "Player 1" (X).
-2. The server assigns Player "X" to Client A and sends a `state` message with an empty board and "X's" turn.
-3. **Client A** sends a `move` message with the coordinates `[0, 0]`, placing "X" on the board.
+2. **Client B** connects and is assigned "Player 2" (O).
+3. Players take turns making moves.
-4. The server updates the board and sends the new game state to both clients.
+4. The server announces a win, draw, or reset based on the game outcome.
-5. **Client B** (Player "O") moves next, and the game continues.
-6. If a player wins or the game ends in a draw, the server sends a `win` or `draw` message to all clients.
+5. If a player disconnects, the game resets, and the remaining player is disconnected.

 ---